 Florida law does not require riders over the age of 21 to wear a helmet when riding a motorcycle, but only if they follow other insurance requirements.
 This law was passed in 2000 under much controversy.
 Miami motorcycle accident lawyer Prosper Shaked discusses the history of this law and how wearing a helmet – or not wearing a helmet – can affect your motorcycle injury lawsuit.
-Call The Law Offices of Prosper Shaked today for help with your motorcycle accident case.
+Call Prosper Shaked Accident Injury Attorneys PA today for help with your motorcycle accident case.

 Overview of Florida’s Motorcycle Helmet Laws